DanHodgson12/Sumerata-Designs/README.md

 The Reviews section consists of:

 - The top rated reviews left by customers who've experienced courses offered by Sumersata Designs
-- An annotated image of a customer whom attended a course and left a review
+- An annotated image of a customer who attended a course and left a review
 - A Silver Certificate of Excellence awarded to Sumersata Designs by CraftCourses.com

 ### Address/Map